bobxonar/84link/readme.md

 To bulid, you will need `gcc` (or any C compiler if you edit the makefile) and GNU Make.
 Go to this directory in a command prompt and type `make` to build.
-Currently, the makefile builds for windows.
-If you'd like, change the .exe extension in the makefile to whatever you want.

 ## License